nitad54448/yappari-5-1/README.md

 will calculate the mean of Zr and Zi for the selected datasets.
 This function has a sense if it is applied to datasets measured at the same frequencies.
 You can also search the best Tikhonov parameter for DRT calculations.
 The command :

-    search_lambda>>0.0002&0.1&256
+    drt_search>>0.0002&0.1&256

 will calculate 256 [DRTs](https://github.com/nitad54448/yappari-5-1#drt-active-datasets) in the range 0.0002 and 0.1 and reconstruct all the 256 impedance sets.
 The best lambda parameter based on the minim squared error between the calculated and experimental sets will be shown.
 Obviously you can replace 0.0002, 0.1 and 256 with other values you want but you must separate them with _&_.
 No space should be in the command (you can use fractional or E string, for instance _search_lambda>>1E-6&2E-2&200_ is accepted).
 The interval of lambda will be scaned in log spacing over the interval specified with _start_value&stop_value&steps_

-For a default range search (10E-4 to 10E-1) you can use the Action/DRT search lambda or
+For a default range search (10E-4 to 10E-1) you can use the Action/DRT search or

-    search_lambda
+    drt_search

 If you want to see all DRT data and save them, you can use

-    explore_lambda
+    drt_explore

 This will plot a 3D graph with all DRTs as a function of lambda, like this graph.
 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/explore_lambda.png)

-Other functions that can be of interest :
+Another functions that can be of interest :

-    drt_fisk
-    drt_gold
-    search_lambda_ricv
-    search_lambda_fisk
     save_config

-For the commands explore_lambda, search_lambda_fisk, search_lambda_ricv user defined values for the range to search can be set by values separated with & such as
+For the commands drt_explore and drt_search user defined values for the range to search can be set by values separated with & such as

-    search_lambda_fisk>>0.0001&0.01&256

-Fisk is another non-negative Least-squares (NNLS) procedure based on the algorithm proposed by [Fisk](https://arxiv.org/abs/1307.7345) that I implemented in versions of Yappari prior to 14th of aug 2023.
-In recent versions I am using Altenbach's algorithm, it is much faster and gave basically the same results.
-Fisk's algorithm is only available through "Advanced commands".
-In releases posterior to 5.1.69.2 there is also an iterative algorithm named Gold, based on this [paper](https://chemistry-europe.onlinelibrary.wiley.com/doi/10.1002/cphc.202200012).
-It does not require a fitting parameter like Tikhonov but a max number of iterations is requested.
-In my tests I had to use 10^5 iterations or more, it is quite slow (or maybe I am doing something wrong...).
-It works better for Zi data.
+    drt_search>>0.0001&0.01&256

 ## About ##
 Brief help listing the version of the program.